jeremytammik/tbc/a/1882_track_nw_api.md

 Would it be better to use the COM API for performance?

-[A] Sadly, there isn't any faster way of reading all the properties using the .NET API.
+**Answer:** Sadly, there isn't any faster way of reading all the properties using the .NET API.
 My little Properties+ tool has to spend a long time searching for properties, but at least it does pop up a progress bar, so that is something the customer could consider doing as well.

 We did think about overhauling how we handle properties for NW 2022, but that didn't make the cut.
 It's possible we might do something for 2023, but no firm plans as of right now.